Bayesian Learning via Q-Exponential Process: ADDITIONAL EXPERIMENTAL RESULTS

-In general, this linear inverse problem could be severely under-determined ($J\ll d$) thus it may become very challenging to reconstruct the true satellite image $u^\dagger(x)$.
-Any reconstruction without proper regularization, e.g. least square estimation, or ridge regression, will be far away from being satisfactory.

-We adopt the Bayesian approach to this inverse problem \citep{dashti2017} and endow GP, Besov and Q-EP as priors for the image function $u(x)$ respectively.
-Note, the computation involving a full sized ($d\times d$) kernel matrix $\bC$ for GP and Q-EP is prohibitive.
-Therefore, we consider its Mercer's expansion \eqref{eq:serexp} for a truncation with the first $L=2000$ items.
+where $A\in \mbR^{J\times d}$ is the blur motion PSF with $J=d$ and $\sigma_\eps/\Vert Au\Vert=5\%$.
+Note, the blurring effect in the observed image (the second from left of Figure \ref{fig:linv_map}) is mainly due to the PSF operator $A$, not the small Gaussian noise.

 We compare the reconstructions by MAP estimate in Figure \ref{fig:linv_map}.
-The output by GP is too blurry and very close to the observed image, which means that GP does not ``de-noise" much from the observation.
-The result by Besov is much better than GP due to the $L_1$ regularization.
-However, it is still a noisy reconstruction by Besov.
-We can visually tell that the Q-EP prior model produces the reconstruction of the highest quality.
+The output by GP is blurry and close to the observed image, which means that GP does not ``de-noise" much.
+The result by Besov is much better than GP due to the $L_1$ regularization but it is still not sharp enough.
+We can see that the Q-EP prior model produces the reconstruction of the highest quality.
+Figure \ref{fig:linv_varyingq} demonstrates the effect of $q>0$: the smaller $q$, the more regularization and hence sharper reconstruction.
 We also compare their negative posterior densities and relative errors, $\Vert \hat{u}-u^\dagger\Vert/\Vert u^\dagger\Vert$, in Figure \ref{fig:linv_err}.
-Again the Q-EP prior model yields the smallest error among the three models.
+The Q-EP prior model yields the smallest error among all the three models.

-Lastly, we apply ESS to these three models to obtain posterior samples of $u$.
-Here we adopt the same white noise representation of Besov by \cite{Chen_2018} thus we can also apply ESS to Besov prior models.
-We compare ESS with the whitened preconditioned Crank-Nicolson \citep[wpCN, proposed in][]{Chen_2018} and find ESS outperforms wpCN in obtaining better posterior reconstruction.
-Therefore we only include ESS in the following comparisons.
-We run 10000 samples after burning 5000 samples and use them to reconstruct $u$ (posterior mean or median) and quantify uncertainty (posterior standard deviation).
-Table \ref{tab:satellite} summarizes the relative error of mean, $\textrm{REM}:=\Vert \bar{u}-u^\dagger\Vert/\Vert u^\dagger\Vert$ (with $\bar{u}$ being the mean of posterior samples), and the standard deviations of REM's for repeating the experiments 10 times by three prior models respectively.
-Q-EP attains the lowest relative error $0.3198$.

-In Figure \ref{fig:linv_std}, we compare the uncertainty field (posterior standard deviation) by these three prior models.
-It appears that GP has more recognizable uncertainty filed than the other two.
-However, they are not plotted in the same scale: GP has much smaller posterior standard deviation (about $1\permille$ of that with Q-GP) compared with the other two.
-Therefore, this raises a red flag that GP could be over-confident about a less accurate estimate.